Home | Purpose | Submissions | Archives | Contact

 Olson delves deeply into the Jordan cases.
 They were, he contends, products of place and time--that is, there were factors unique to Jordan as well as larger intellectual currents of that particular period that lead to the way they were viewed, investigated and prosecuted.

-The author of this essay-review, Thomas L. Olson, now retired, has a Ph.D. in American history from the University of Minnesota.
+The author of this essay-review, Thomas L. Olson, died on September 29, 2020, at age 78.
+He earned a Ph.D. in American history from the University of Minnesota.
 He is the author of "Sheldon's Gift: Music, Movies and Melodrama in the Desirable City" (2009), which centers on Red Wing's Sheldon Theater.
 His article "Blockbusters: Minnesota's Movie Men Slug it out with Studio Moguls, 1938-1948" and several book reviews are posted on this website.

 View Article